thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 Nouf, a [Saudi-born, New York-based artist](http://www.noufaljowaysir.com/), whose work focuses on creative coding has utilized [machine learning style transfer](http://www.noufaljowaysir.com/adp) techniques to critique the complex interweaving of [perceptions and perception management of voice conversational technologies](http://www.noufaljowaysir.com/alexa-call-mom).
 She will develop her project at Thoughtworks Arts which emulates the cultural transmission of ideas and worldviews across human generations.

 {% include image file='alexa-call-mom.png'
-   caption='Installation shot of Alexa: Call Mom!' %}
+   alt='A woman in a dark room by candlelight' caption='Installation shot of Alexa: Call Mom!' %}

 Nouf will process elements of cultural artifacts from her personal history and research, transforming them into machine learning systems through data chains.